iamschulz/tend/README.md

 ### Security

 If you expose Tend to the Internet, you must use HTTPS, or else the password and session cookie are transmitted in plain text and can be intercepted.
-It is highly adviced to use a self-signed cert and HSTS even when not exposed to the Internet.
+It is highly advised to use a self-signed cert and HSTS even when not exposed to the Internet.

-Also run this comtainer root-less and check your database permissions:
+Also run this container root-less and check your database permissions:
 ```sh
 chmod 600 ./data/tend.db
 ```